noseratio/coroutines-talk/README.md

         await KeyboardInput.FeedTextAsync(TEXT_TO_FEED, token);
     }

-    // notify the foreground coroutine that we've been fed some text yield return (BackgroundEvents.TextSent, DBNull.Value);
+    // notify the foreground coroutine that we've fed some text yield return (BackgroundEvents.TextSent, DBNull.Value);

     // await for the foreground coroutine to reply with the text